Sohrab Aarabi: Arrest and killing

 Sohrab disappeared on June 15 during the 2009 presidential election protests.
-The case got significant media attention.
-Prosecutor Saeed Mortazavi promised that he would release Mr. Arabi.
-After nearly a month of searching by friends and relatives, it turned out that Sohrab was killed with "a gunshot wound to the heart".
-Other sources mentioned two bullet wounds – one in the head and one under the heart.
-The Iranian Judiciary handed the body to the family of the victim.
+The case attracted significant media attention.
+Prosecutor Saeed Mortazavi promised that he would work to release Arabi.
+After a month-long search, Sohrab was found dead from "a gunshot wound to the heart".
+Other sources mention two bullet wounds – one in the head and one under the heart.
+The Iranian Judiciary handed the body over to the family.

-The exact circumstances in which Arabi was killed are still uncertain.
+The exact circumstances in which Arabi was killed remain uncertain.
 According to one scenario, he died in prison.
 Others claim he may have been shot in the streets and died later in a hospital or police camp.
 During his funeral, his mother screamed out loud that he was stabbed in the heart.

 Parvin Fahimi, Arabi's mother, disclosed how pictures of between 50 and 60 people of those said to have died, were shown to her after being summoned by the Revolutionary Court, according to The Guardian.
 Out of the pictures that were shown to Arabi's mother, Sohrab's was the 12th picture, according to ips news.
 According to nbc news, the official death toll provided by the Iranian Police was that at least 20 protesters and 7 members of the Basij militia were killed during the 2009 post election protests.